🩺 Affordable Private Healthcare

 4.7/5

-Ovarian cysts are fluid-filled sacs that can affect one or both ovaries at any one time.
-They are very common, most women will experience an ovarian cyst at some point in their life.
+Ovarian cysts are fluid-filled sacs that can affect one or both ovaries at any time.
+They are very common; most women will experience an ovarian cyst at some point in their life.
+Ovarian cysts often do not present with symptoms unless they rupture or are particularly large, and they typically resolve on their own.

 Statistics